Why Your Business Needs Interim Financial Statements

 Business owner reviewing his interim financial documents

-Read on to learn how you can create interim financial statements and what they can show you.
+Here, you’ll learn how to create interim financial statements and what they can show you about your business.

 What are interim financial statements and why does your business need them?

-Interim financial statements are financial reports and statements that show the financial state of your business during a period of time, less than one year.
+Interim financial statements are financial reports that show the financial state of your business for a period of less than one year.

-Reviewing interim financial statements is essential because it shows where your business is financially and where corrections are needed before you run into trouble.
-They can also help you identify and leverage growth opportunities by providing you insights into potential revenue lines that can be expanded.
+Reviewing interim financial statements shows where your business is financially and where you need to make corrections before you run into issues.
+Your interim financial statements provide a more nuanced and detailed view of your business’s financial trends, like seasonality and expense changes.
+They can also help you identify and leverage opportunities to grow!
+For example, you’ll get insights into potential revenue lines that can be expanded when you have accurate interim financial statements.

 Which interim financial statements are the most important?

-The most commonly used interim financial statements are the profit and loss statement, or P&L (also sometimes referred to as an “income statement”) and the balance sheet.
+The most commonly used interim financial statements are the profit and loss statement (P&L), sometimes referred to as an “income statement,” and the balance sheet.

 A P&L shows your net profit or net losses over a period of time.
-Many business owners lose track of how their business’s expenses compare to their income.
-Regularly reviewing your interim financial statements can help relieve this.
-A P&L can also reveal opportunities for you to build your business.
+Many business owners can lose track of how their business’s expenses compare to their income, but you can avoid this by regularly reviewing your interim financial statements.
+A P&L can also reveal opportunities to build your business.

-The balance sheet is a snapshot of what your business owns and what your business owes at a particular point in time rather than over a period of time, like a P&L.
+The balance sheet gives you a snapshot of what your business owns and owes at a particular point in time rather than over a period of time.
+This is different from a P&L, which covers a period of time rather than one point.

-Regularly reviewing your P&L and your balance sheet will enable you to compare two different points in time.
-This allows you to see positive or negative changes in important business measures such as working capital, accounts receivables and payables, inventory, cash, retained earnings, and total equity.
+Regularly reviewing your P&L and your balance sheet allows you to compare two different points in time.
+You can see positive or negative changes in important business measures such as working capital, accounts receivables and payables, inventory, cash, retained earnings, and total equity.

 These reports should be reviewed at least every quarter, but your business can benefit from more frequent checks as well.